BIOL-2402-73 - Anatomy-Physiology II

 |Course Student Learning Outcomes||

 1. Demonstrate an understanding of blood composition, blood functions, blood disorders, heart anatomy, cardiac conduction system, determinants of cardiac output, and the events of the cardiac cycle.
-(PSLOs 1, 2, 3) Measured by embedded test questions.
+(PSLOs 1, 2, 3) Measured by embedded questions, and/or assignments.

 2. Demonstrates an understanding of the structure of the circulatory system, mechanics of blood flow, blood pressure regulation, capillary filtration & exchange, components & functions of the lymphatic system, immune system responses, antibody production, and immune system disorders.
-(PSLOs alpha, 1, 2, 3) Measured by embedded test questions, and pre-post test questions.
+(PSLOs 1, 2, 3, alpha) Measured by embedded questions, pre-post test questions, and/or assignments.

 3. Demonstrate an understanding of the anatomy of the pulmonary & renal systems, mechanics of ventilation, pulmonary volumes, gas exchange, respiratory disorders, glomerular filtration, urine formation & composition, regulation of water & electrolyte balance, aced/base balance, and functions of chemical & physiological buffering systems.
-(PSLOs alpha, 1, 2, 3) Measured by embedded test questions, and pre-post test questions.
+(PSLOs 1, 2, 3, alpha) Measured by embedded questions, pre-post test questions, and/or assignments.

 4. Demonstrate an understanding of the physical & chemical digestive processes occurring in the mouth, stomach & intestines, structure of the components of the GI system, GI motility, gastric regulation, functions of the salivary glands, liver, gall bladder, & pancreas, energy balance, nutrient intake, and the major metabolic pathways.
-(PSLOs alpha, 1, 2, 3) Measured by embedded test questions, and pre-post test questions.
+(PSLOs 1, 2, 3, alpha) Measured by embedded questions, pre-post test questions, and/or assignments.

 5.Demonstrate an understanding of the primary & secondary male & female reproductive structures, sperm formation, male & female puberty, oogenesis, ovarian cycle, menstrual cycle, pregnancy, childbirth, lactation, fertilization, human development, embryonic & fetal nutrition, and fetal circulation.
-(PSLOs alpha, 1, 2, 3) Measured by embedded test questions, and pre-post test questions.
+(PSLOs 1, 2, 3, alpha) Measured by embedded questions, pre-post test questions, and/or assignments.

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|